 3.7.4 Case B: More than 2 laps completed by Race leader but less than 75%.
 The race will restart from a grid set out by the finishing order at the finish line of part one at one lap less than the than the number of laps completed by the leader at the time of the first showing of the red signal The result of the race will be the finishing order at the end of part two.
 The length of the restarted race will be determined by the Clerk of the Course.

 3.7.5 If the leader has completed more than 75% of the race distance or duration, it shall not be restarted and the results will be declared, unless the Clerk of the Course in consultation with the Stewards deem it appropriate to restart the race.

+3.7.6.
+Should the requirement to stop a session which is under safety car conditions occur, the clerk of the course, at their discretion, may declare this as a race suspension.
+The method used to resume the race will be as follows:

+a) The race will restart behind the safety car

+b) The starting order will be as at the positions of the cars when they last crossed the timing line, unless a car enters the pit lane after the session is suspended (by way of showing the red flag) which will then be required to start from the pitlane

+c) The safety car will lead the cars around the circuit in accordance with the principles set out in NCR 12.8.2 and the session will resume at the end of the first lap as indicated within the principles of NCR 12.8.2.10 to NCR 12.8.2.12.

+d) The duration of this resumption will be at the discretion of the clerk of the course and the race time will commence when the safety car period continues.

 3.8 Re-Scruinty: